hhromic/python-twitter-toolbox/README.md

 * `tt-streaming-get-filter`
 * `tt-streaming-get-firehose`

 All tools have an `--output-file` argument.
-If omitted, the standard output is used.
+If omitted, the standard output pipe is used.

 Example usage:

-    $ tt-streaming-get-sample --output-file tweets.json
+    tt-streaming-get-sample --output-file tweets.json
-    $ tt-streaming-get-filter --track obama trump --follow 6456345
+    tt-streaming-get-filter --track obama trump --follow 6456345
-    $ tt-streaming-get-filter --locations -122.75 36.8 -121.75 37.8 -74 40 -73 41
+    tt-streaming-get-filter --locations -122.75 36.8 -121.75 37.8 -74 40 -73 41
-    $ tt-streaming-get-firehose
+    tt-streaming-get-firehose

 ## Tools for Tweets